EricDarve/NLA/content/Forward and backward error.md

 Consider as an example problem solving $Ax = b$.
-We can think of the solution process as a map: $(A,b) \rightarrow x$.
+We can think of the solution process as a map f: $(A,b) \mapsto x$.

-Forward and backward error analysis can be formulated abstractly by representing the algorithm as a function $f$ that maps inputs to outputs.
+Forward and backward error analysis can be formulated abstractly by representing any algorithm as a function $f$ that maps inputs to outputs.

 Forward error equation: "What is the error in the solution computed with our algorithm?"